DeepRegNet/DeepReg/docs/source/getting_started/install.rst

 **Note**

-1. All dependencies, APIs and command-line tools will be installed automatically via either installation method.
+1. All dependencies, APIs and command-line tools will be installed automatically via each installation method.
    However, the PyPI release currently does not ship with test data and demos.
    Running examples in this documentation may require downloading test data and changing default paths to user-installed packages with the PyPI release.
    These examples include those in the `Quick Start`_ and `DeepReg Demo`_.
 2. Only released versions of DeepReg are available via PyPI release.
-   Therefore it is different from the `latest (unreleased) version <https://github.com/DeepRegNet/DeepReg>`__ on GitHub.
+   Therefore it is different from the `latest (unstable) version <https://github.com/DeepRegNet/DeepReg>`__ on GitHub.

 .. _Quick Start: quick_start.html
 .. _DeepReg Demo: ../demo/introduction.html